Press Council of Ireland: Background to creation

 The Press Council of Ireland was established in response to long-standing concerns about the accountability and standards of the Irish press.
 For decades, Ireland had no formal mechanism to handle complaints about newspapers, and previous proposals for regulation were either ignored or resisted, particularly by media organisations wary of state interference.
 In the 1980s, trade unions pushed for a press council to improve media coverage of labour issues, but the idea was not pursued.
 Throughout the 1990s, while there were growing calls for defamation law reform, little progress was made in establishing a regulatory structure.

 By the early 2000s, the need for change became more urgent.
 Irish newspapers, frustrated by what they felt were outdated defamation laws, began advocating for a system of self-regulation as a strategic move to gain government support for legal reform.
 These discussions, facilitated by a Newspaper Steering Committee and supported by then-Minister for Justice Michael McDowell, led to the creation of the Press Council of Ireland and the Office of the Press Ombudsman on 11 January 2008.
 This voluntary model was recognised in the Defamation Act 2009 and was influenced by regulatory systems in countries like the UK and Sweden, though it was tailored for the Irish context.

 The formation of the Press Council was also shaped by broader cultural and economic pressures.
 Public trust in the media had been declining, and the press faced growing criticism for poor standards and ethical breaches.
-The Post-2008 Irish economic downturn further intensified the need for the industry to show that it could be accountable and responsive to public concerns.
+The post-2008 Irish economic downturn further intensified the need for the industry to show that it could be accountable and responsive to public concerns.
 The resulting model aimed to balance press freedom with public interest, using a self-regulatory approach that obliged newspapers to publish decisions against them prominently and unedited, marking a shift in Irish media governance.

-Code of Practice
+Code of practice

-The Code of Practice of the Press Council of Ireland sets out the ethical and professional standards that press members must uphold, balancing freedom of the press with responsibility.
+The code of practice of the Press Council of Ireland sets out the ethical and professional standards that press members must uphold, balancing freedom of the press with responsibility.
 It demands truth and accuracy in reporting, clear distinction between fact and comment, and fairness in gathering news without misrepresentation or harassment unless justified by public interest.
-It protects individuals’ rights to privacy and reputation while allowing for public interest considerations, and requires respect and sensitivity, especially concerning children and those in vulnerable situations.
-The Code also insists on protecting journalistic sources, fair court reporting, avoiding prejudice or hate speech, and exercising caution in suicide reporting.
-Finally, it requires member publications to publish decisions by the Press Ombudsman or Council when necessary, ensuring accountability and transparency.
+It aims to protect individuals' rights to privacy and reputation while allowing for public interest considerations, and requires respect and sensitivity, especially concerning children and those in vulnerable situations.
+The code also insists on protecting journalistic sources, fair court reporting, avoiding prejudice or hate speech, and exercising caution in suicide reporting.
+It also requires member publications to publish decisions by the Press Ombudsman or Press Council when necessary, ensuring accountability and transparency.